The Average Cost of a Tummy Tuck in the UK

 With a tummy tuck, specialist surgeons will remove the extra skin and fat from your lower abdomen, leaving you with a flatter, more defined stomach.
 This new contour is also likely to allow you to wear things you wouldn’t previously have dared.

-When the skin and fat of the lower abdomen is removed, a scar is left along the panty line. (in most cases)
+When the skin and fat of the lower abdomen are removed, a scar is left along the panty line. (in most cases)

 Occasionally though, a scar may rise higher if an improved waist is required.
 A small scar is also left around the belly button area, but don’t worry, they tend to disappear within 12 months of having surgery.